Scalability in a digital project illustration.

 Well-established documentationComplexity

-Support provided by the OracleDifficulties in learning
+Support provided by OracleDifficulties in learning

 Huge developers’ community